cruessler/lafamiglia/README.md

 Among the things not yet implemented are:

-- plundering resources,
-- occupying villas,
+- occupying and conquering other players’ villas,
 - i18n,
-- time zones (currently all dates are saved and displayed as UTC).
+- time zones (currently all dates are saved and displayed as UTC; work on this is postponed until the release of Elixir 1.3 which will provide date and time types).

 ## Installation